bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 63°
-- Clear
+- Mostly Clear
 - 94% humidity
-- 6 mph wind
+- 7 mph wind
-- 0% cloud cover
+- 34% cloud cover
-- 38 AQI 🟩
+- 36 AQI 🟩
 - 0.08 inches of rain in the past 24 hours
 - 0.88 inches of rain expected in the next 48 hours